The Freshest Boy: Collections

 "The Freshest Boy" was reprinted in Fitzgerald's 1935 collection Taps at Reveille.
 It was also collected in The Basil and Josephine Stories, as well as Malcolm Cowley's The Stories of F. Scott Fitzgerald and in Matthew J. Bruccoli's The Short Stories of F. Scott Fitzgerald.

 Reception

 In The New York Times review of Taps at Reveille, critic Edith Walton wrote, "Poignant as well as amusing [is] the longer sequence of stories which deals with a pre-war boy in his middle teens.
 Though his method is different from Booth Tarkington's, Mr. Fitzgerald approaches at times the same startling veracity.
-Basil Duke Lee is a bright, sensitive, likeable boy, constantly betrayed by a fatal tendency to brag and boss.
+Basil Duke Lee is a bright, sensitive, likable boy, constantly betrayed by a fatal tendency to brag and boss.
 He knows his failing, especially after the minor hell of his first year at boarding school, but again and again he is impelled to ruin an initial good impression.
 Two of the Basil stories—'He Thinks He's Wonderful', and 'The Perfect Life'—are small masterpieces of humor and perception, and Mr. Fitzgerald is always miraculously adept at describing adolescent love affairs and adolescent swagger."